Inspections

 - Windows & Exterior Doors

-- Other elements over $10,000 that have an impact on the structural integrity of the building as determined by the visual portion of the SIRS
+- Other elements over $25,000 that have an impact on the structural integrity of the building as determined by the visual portion of the SIRS.
+The Division is required to update this number annually, based on the Consumer Price Index for Urban Consumers.
+You can learn more here.

 Who needs a SIRS?

-Residential condominium associations are required to complete a SIRS at least every 10 years after the condominium’s creation for each building three stories or higher.
+Residential condominium associations with buildings three or more habitable stories in height are required to complete a SIRS at least every 10 years after the condominium’s creation for each building three stories or higher.

 Who can perform a SIRS?

 There are two parts to a SIRS – the financial study and the visual inspection.
-The financial portion of the SIRS must be completed by a person qualified to perform such a study.
-The visual inspection portion of the SIRS must be performed or verified by a licensed engineer, architect, or a certified reserve specialist or professional reserve analyst licensed by the Community Associations Institute or the Association of Professional Reserve Analysts.
+The SIRS must be performed or verified by a licensed engineer, architect, a certified reserve specialist, or professional reserve analyst licensed by the Community Associations Institute or the Association of Professional Reserve Analysts.

 You can find or verify Florida-licensed engineers and architects using DBPR’s License Verification Tool.